January 6, 2003

 Everything had been going so well.
 A friend of the NRA was in the Oval Office, and a municipal lawsuit from San Francisco, which had ensnared Traders and lingered in the courts for almost a decade, was finally settled (and for far less than the anti-gun crowd first sued for).
 But now, just when he thought he might again be in the clear, Tony saw the existence of Traders in peril all over again.

 It was bad.
-This time, by the time the inspection was over, the ATF would identify at least 1,723 individual firearms that Traders could not account for — and that was just the start of the violations.
+This time, in their audit, the ATF counted at least 1,723 individual firearms that Traders could not account for — and that was just the start of the violations.

 The ATF told Tony it was over; this time, he would have to surrender his license for good.